als-computing/dichroview/README.md

 * Data stream publisher that can be registered as a callback to a bluesky RunEngine

-The data from this example is a seeries of XMCD spectra collected at ALS Beamline 4.0.2 (_XMCD_ = x-ray magnetic circular dichroism).
+The data from this example is a series of XMCD spectra collected at ALS Beamline 4.0.2 (_XMCD_ = x-ray magnetic circular dichroism).

 Usage